 EXECUTIVE SUMMARY

 This document describes the workflow for the Deployed Middleware Support Unit from its daily operation to the weekly follow up meeting and its relation to the OMB and the TCB.
-Further, the interactions with 1st and 3rd level support are defined.
+Further, the interactions with 1st and 3rd line support are defined.

-The main tasks are defined as: a) Issue analysis, which is conducted by a small sub team, the assigners, within the DMSU, b) Issue resolution, which is conducted in collaboration with 1st level, internally in DMSU by the assigners, as well a larger pool of experts, the resolvers, and in collaboration with 3rd level support, and c) Issue follow-up and management as well as coordination with the other units in EGI-InSPIRE, and partners.
+The main tasks are defined as: a) Issue analysis, which is conducted by a small sub team, the assigners, within the DMSU, b) Issue resolution, which is conducted by the assigners, as well by a larger pool of experts, the resolvers, and in collaboration with 3rd line support, c) Issue follow-up, d) informal communication with the users through community fora etc., e) assessment of requirements on the middleware, and management as well as coordination with the other units in EGI-InSPIRE and partners.
 Finally, knowledge build up within EGI-InSPIRE on middleware component quality, expected patch delivery and possible workaround is an important DMSU task.

 The tracking of all issues will be conducted using GGUS [R3].

-The interaction with 1st level is centred around the delegation of middleware issues from the 1st level support to the DMSU and collaboration with the operators at 1st level on the resolution of configuration related issues.
+The interaction with 1st line support is centred around the delegation of middleware issues from the 1st line support to the DMSU and collaboration with the operators at 1st line on the resolution of configuration related issues.

-The interaction with 3rd level support, which is a several project external units, will be centred on collaboration on patch requiring issues as well as following up on the resolution of these.
+The interaction with 3rd line support, which consists of several support units external to the project, will be centred on collaboration on patch requiring issues as well as following up on the resolution of these.

+This document is a revision of previous version [R4].
+It describes the DMSU procedures as updated after the experience of the first project year.
+In particular, the introduced changes address the identified issues in the DMSU work: a) too high ratio of tickets assigned to 3rd line support with unclear followup, b) lack of communication with EGI operations, and c) occasional long reaction time to tickets due to unclear intra-DMSU responsibilities.

 TABLE OF CONTENTS

-1 Introduction 6
+1 Introduction 7

-2 DMSU Operation Workflow 7
+2 DMSU Operation Workflow 8

-2.1 Introduction to tasks 7
+2.1 Introduction to tasks 8

-2.2 Ticket processing – a daily effort 8
+2.2 Ticket processing – a daily effort 9

-2.3 Ticket follow up, internal and for 3rd level - a weekly effort 9
+2.3 Ticket follow up, internal and for 3rd line - a weekly effort 10

-2.4 Requirement assessment and followup 10
+2.4 Requirement assessment and follow-up 11

-2.5 DMSU, the OMB and the TCB 10
+2.5 DMSU, the OMB and the TCB 11

-3 RELATIONSHIP WITH THE TPM 11
+3 RELATIONSHIP WITH THE TPM 12

-4 RELATION TO EXTERNAL SOFTWARE CONTRIBUTORS 12
+4 RELATION TO EXTERNAL technology providers 13

-4.1 Division of responsibilities between 3rd level support and DMSU 12
+4.1 Division of responsibilities between 3rd line support and DMSU 13

-4.2 The delegation and follow up procedure 12
+4.2 The delegation and follow-up procedure 13

-5 METRICS 14
+5 METRICS 15

-5.1 Ticket based metrics 14
+5.1 Ticket based metrics 15

-5.2 Forecast based metrics 14
+5.2 Forecast based metric 15

-5.3 Per-product metrics 14
+5.3 Per-product metrics 15

-6 Conclusion 16
+6 Conclusion 17

-7 References 17
+7 References 18

 Introduction